makgyver/pyros/README.md

 ```

 where 'factors' are the number of latent features, 'learn_rate' is the learning rate,
-'num_iters' the maximum number of iterations of the algorithm 'reg_i', "reg_u" and "reg_bias"
+'num_iters' the maximum number of iterations of the algorithm 'reg_i', 'reg_u' and 'reg_bias'
 are the regularization parameters for uesrs, items and the bias respectively.